Referendum a “Device of Dictators and Demagogues”?

 - They can undermine the constitutional protection of minorities.
 In the case of the UK people in Scotland and Northern Ireland overwhelmingly voted in favour of remaining in the EU.
 As a result the Scots now have good cause to feel they are being forced to leave the EU due to an undemocratic process.
 Not surprisingly the SNP initially pushed for a second independence referendum.
 However, more worryingly the Republic of Ireland has forced the UK government to agree that any final deal with the EU must avoid any hard border with Northern Ireland.
 This could undermine support for the UK union because many remain supporters in Northern Ireland may think that the Republic is more likely to support their interests and views toward the EU.

-- Due to the very nature of referendum, such as how the question is framed, the complexity of the decision and the coverage of the issue in the mass media, the result of referendum is very difficult to predict.
+- Due to the very nature of referendum, such as how the question is framed.
+The complexity of the decision and the coverage of the issue in the mass media, the result of referendum is very difficult to predict.
 This means that David Cameron essentially played Russian roulette with the electorate which by any standing was a massive blunder.
 It is widely accepted that Cameron did not expect to lose the EU referendum and neither did the Leave campaign expect to win.

-Finally, as the late ex-MP Tam Dalyell said on the BBC’s Newsnight programme, if the majority of MPs want to remain in the EU they should have “the balls to say Parliament is sovereign” and to overrule the referendum result.
+As the late ex-MP Tam Dalyell said on the BBC’s Newsnight programme, if the majority of MPs want to remain in the EU they should have “the balls to say Parliament is sovereign” and to overrule the referendum result.
 If they don’t it is no more than “cowardice” and using the referendum to “save politicians backsides”.
 Isn’t it time for politicians to stand up for what they believe in and not let a flawed form of democracy determine our destiny?

 Sign up for Wrexham for Europe’s newsletter here –>